ilent2/ot-cpp-fdtd/examples/forceCalculation/README.md

 the particle inside the TFSF source layer for the volume and surface integral.
 This gives the flux of the total scattered field.
-A second surface outside the TFSF source layer can also be used for the TFSF integral to give the flux of the scattered-only field.
+A similar integral on a surface outside the TFSF source layer doesn't give the force but does given an estimate for how much of the field is scattered or delayed by the object.

 The accuracy of the results depends on various simulation parameters including resolution and number of integration points.